AdamAntinoo/neocom-infinity/ProjectControl/PROJECT.REQUIREMENTS.md

 * ***[STORY-NIF]*** Replace current page with blueprints with a new backend request and then classify them by Category.
 * ***[STORY-NIF]*** Create a Render for the different categories.
 * ***[STORY-NIF]*** Add Category expansion/collapse.
+* ***[STORY-NIB]*** Review the access to Market Data and see if we can use the same endpoint to retrieve the data.
+* [STORY-PROJECT] Make EsiType compatible between the NIB and NIF implementations.
+* [STORY-NIN] Update the adapter definitions to use the new openapi definitions.

+* [STORY-NIB] Create a new endpoint to retrieve Global Market Prices to be used as a base value.
+* [STORY-NIB] Create a new endpoint to retrieve System specific market orders to be used to calculate a system wide price.
+* [STORY-NIB] Create a new endpoint to retrieve Station item prices.

 * [STORY-NIF] Update the render for Blueprints.
 * [STORY-NIN] Add the type icon url to the generated DTO.
 * [STORY-NIF] Stack identical blueprints into a single blueprint item with multiple instances like a stack.